dialuponline/Enhanced-R-CNN-Object-Detection/README.md

 ## Use case:

-Here is an example of its usage where path variables should be replaced with your
+Here is an example of its usage where path variables should be replaced with your specific file paths:

+python